ngshaohui/pyclara/[WIP] list_manipulation.md

 ## Iterators

-Iterators are an object which allows us to step through each element in a collection
+Iterators are objects which provide methods for us to step through each element in a collection.

-We have to imagine having a cursor and then stepping through a list
+It is synonymous to having a cursor and then stepping through a list.

 ```python
 ls = [1, 2, 3, 4, 5]